- Do you actually make spectacles?

 - How do I join?
 Do I have to be involved with eyes?

 The Company welcomes applications from anyone interested in its work, whether or not they work in the optical sector.
 Those who are optically qualified can apply to become a Freeman of the Company by right; others without a family history of connections with the Company will need to provide a CV and have support from two current members.
 Click here for more information and to download an application form..
 The Clerk is also always happy to answer questions about membership.

 - How much does it cost to be a member?

-On moving from the Freedom to the Livery, new Liverymen pay an Admission Fine of £850, inclusive of VAT.
-Their Quarterage increases to the Livery rate (currently £250 per annum) at the next renewal date.
+On moving from the Freedom to the Livery, new Liverymen pay an Admission Fine of £900, inclusive of VAT and their own silver Livery medal.
+Quarterage increases to the Livery rate (currently £300 per annum) at the next renewal date.

 All Freemen and Liverymen are automatically members of The Spectacle Makers' Society.
 Society events range from a nominal cost only for guided walks, or pay as you go for certain tours, up to a three figure sum per head for a full weekend away, including accommodation and meals.
 Admission costs for privately arranged visits to buildings not normally open to the public are usually passed on at the Group rate, or rounded up with a small donation going to the Worshipful Company of Spectacle Makers' Charity.

 All members are encouraged to commit to a regular donation to the WCSM Charity.
 At least £20 per month is suggested for Liverymen.

 Costs of membership to be a Spectacle Maker are in the lower range of fees for Livery Companies.